 A Community Planning Permit considers site plan control, minor variance and zoning under one application.

-Pre-consultation with staff is required prior to submitting an application for a community-planning permit.
-The pre-consultation will identify what is required to submit an application including any required background studies such as traffic, noise or environmental.
+Pre-consultation with staff is required prior to submitting an application for a Community Planning Permit.
+The pre-consultation will identify what is required to submit in an application including any required background studies such as traffic, noise or environmental.
 Similar to site plan control it is used to control or regulate the outside features on the site of a development including building location, landscaping, drainage and parking.
 Additionally, any consideration for variations, such as relief, parking or other site-specific items, from the Community Planning Permit would be included under one application.